Andrew Smith (golfer): Golf career

 In 1880, before leaving Glasgow Golf Club, Smith was the first winner of the Tennant Cup, believed to be the second oldest amateur stroke-play competition in the world.

-He emigrated to Canada in 1881, in order to work at the Quebec Bank and immediately joined the Royal Quebec Golf Club.
+Smith emigrated to Canada in 1881, in order to work at the Quebec Bank and immediately joined the Royal Quebec Golf Club.
 In 1882, he relocated to Toronto where he joined the Toronto Golf Club.
 According to golf historian James Barclay, he assumed the status as the premiere golfer in Ontario.